taskrabbit/forklift/readme.md

 [Forklift](https://github.com/taskrabbit/forklift) is a ruby gem that makes it easy for you to move your data around.
 Forklift can be an integral part of your datawarehouse pipeline or a backup too.
 Forklift can collect and collapse data from multiple sources or accross a source.
 In forklift's first version, it was only a mySQL tool.
 Now, you can create [transports]() to deal with the data of your choice.

+## What does TaskRabbit use this for?

+At TaskRabbit, the website you see at [www.taskrabbit.com](https://www.taskrabbit.com) is actually made up of many [smaller rails applications](http://en.wikipedia.org/wiki/Service-oriented_architecture).
+When analyzing our site, we need to collect all of this data into one place so we can easily join across it.

+We replicate all of our databases into one server in our office, and then use Forklift to extract the data we want into a common place.
+This gives us the option to both look at live data and to have a more accessible transformed set which we create on a rolling basis.
+Our "Forklift Loop" also git-pulls to check for any new transformations before each run.

 ## Suggested Paterns

 ### In-Place Modificaiton